How to activate Snapshots and take your first snapshot

 - In the Binder you can immediately tell your document has a Snapshot associated with it because its icon has a dog-eared corner.
 That is, unless you have customized the icon from the icons dropdown list.

 - You can make changes to your document in the Editor and take a new snapshot every time you make a change.
-I have color code the changes so that you can see them more easily in the text preview area.
+I have color coded the changes so that you can see them more easily in the text preview area.

 - If you have several snapshots of the same document, then whichever snapshot is currently selected from the list will show in the text preview area.